tbmeans/tag-a-month/README.md

 Alternatively, you can run this locally with [the Netlify CLI](https://docs.netlify.com/cli/get-started/)'s `netlify dev` command for more options like receiving a live preview to share (`netlify dev --live`) and the ability to test [Netlify Functions](https://www.netlify.com/products/functions) and [redirects](https://docs.netlify.com/routing/redirects/).

 > 🚨 If you decide to change the project name be sure to change it everywhere in the project including the [Netlify configuration file, `netlify.toml`](./netlify.toml), as there are many places in Angular projects where the project name is used.
-A quick fix is to find/replace all instances of `angular-quickstart` with your project name.
+A quick fix is to find/replace all instances of `tag-a-month` with your project name.

 ## Deploying